CfSOtago/energyPAPs/greengridPAP.md

 # Study title: New Zealand GREEN Grid Household Electricity Demand Study

+Part of the "[Renewable Energy and the Smart Grid](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html)" project.

 # Citation

 If you want to refer to this PAP please use: